Cian28-C28/Flipper-Asset-Packs/README.md

 # Flipper-Asset-Packs
 Loads of Anims for you to enjoy!
-Please send me a message if you run into any issues with these!
+Please send me a message or open an issue if you run into any issues with these!

 Shout-out to Atomofiron for the img2fbm tool!
 It's been loads of help when it comes to making these https://github.com/atomofiron/img2fbm